Queuing for an infinite bus line and aging branching process: Aging branching process with maximal age going to infinity

-The proof follows now standard arguments (see e.g. Lemma~3 in~\cite{Ban}).
-We use the genealogy of the population to exploit the branching property in the lineages.
+We use now standard arguments involving the genealogy of the population to exploit the branching property in the lineages.
 Given two individuals $u$ and $v$ living in generation $n$, let us consider their youngest common ancestor $\omega$ at generation $i-1$.
 Then, individuals $u$ and $v$ arise from two independent branching processes starting at time $i$ from descendants of $\omega$.
-Thus, we denote pairs of siblings born at generation $i$~:
+We denote pairs of siblings born at generation $i$: